pop up membership free sign up

 A 30-year-old Aboriginal woman presents for her first cervical screening test.
 She is concerned about the procedure and asks about the available options.
 Which of the following is the most appropriate response?

-A girl of 13 years of age sees her GP accompanied by her mother.
-They both appear anxious and the girl is very withdrawn.
-She is finding it hard to explain why she has consulted the GP so her mother tells what has happened.
+You are a GP in a small remote town, a girl of 13 years of age comes to see you accompanied by her mother.
+They both appear anxious, and the girl is very withdrawn.
+She is finding it hard to explain why she has made the appointment, so her mother tells what has happened.
 She tells you, that, during a recent holiday to the seaside, her daughter had developed mild vaginitis that required a trip to the doctor.
 After this consultation the girl disclosed to her mother that she had been recently sexually abused by a neighbour.
-What are the resources available to support children who have been sexually abused?
+What among the resources below is the most appropriate to support children who have been sexually abused?

 Dr. Emily Turner is evaluating a 55-year-old Aboriginal man, John, for hypertension.
 John's office BP is 158/96 mmHg (average of 3 readings).
 He has no known history of cardiovascular disease.
 His BMI is 31 kg/m2, and he is a current smoker.
 Fasting lipids show total cholesterol 5.8 mmol/L and HDL 1.0 mmol/L. His eGFR is 75 mL/min/1.73m2, and urine ACR is 3.5 mg/mmol.
 What is the most appropriate initial management approach?